nastagh/experience/README.md

 ## RSSchool

+https://nastagh.github.io/Plants/ (**Website Plants**.
+Website has 1 page.
+In Service section, if you will press the button, you can choose projects.
+You can choose price in Prices section and you can choose a city in Contact section)

 https://nastagh.github.io/Shelter/pages/main/index.html  (**Website Shelter**.
 Website has 2 pages.
 It was made according finished design in Figma.
 Shelter has popup, pagination, slider, burger menu)

 https://nastagh.github.io/virtual_keyboard/dist/  (**Virtual Keyboard**.
 I created a virtual Keyboard.
 Pressing a key on a physical keyboard highlights the key on the virtual keyboard.
 It is able to switch between two language layouts.
 You can click on the buttons with a mouse on the virtual keyboard or pressing keys on a physical keyboard)